1997 Goodwrench Service 400

 The 1997 Goodwrench Service 400 was the second stock car race of the 1997 NASCAR Winston Cup Series and the 32nd iteration of the event.
 The race was held on Sunday, February 23, 1997, in Rockingham, North Carolina, at North Carolina Speedway, a 1.017 mi permanent high-banked racetrack.
 The race took the scheduled 393 laps to complete.
 In the final laps of the race, Hendrick Motorsports driver Jeff Gordon would manage to make a late race pass on the dominant driver of the day, Robert Yates Racing driver Dale Jarrett to take his 21st career NASCAR Winston Cup Series victory and his second victory of the season.
 To fill out the podium, Jarrett and Roush Racing driver Jeff Burton would finish second and third, respectively.

 Background

 The layout of North Carolina Speedway, the venue where the race was held.

-North Carolina Speedway was opened as a flat, one-mile oval on October 31, 1965.
-In 1969, the track was extensively reconfigured to a high-banked, D-shaped oval just over one mile in length.
-In 1997, North Carolina Motor Speedway merged with Penske Motorsports, and was renamed North Carolina Speedway.
-Shortly thereafter, the infield was reconfigured, and competition on the infield road course, mostly by the SCCA, was discontinued.
-Currently, the track is home to the Fast Track High Performance Driving School.
+North Carolina Speedway is a 1 mi D-shaped oval track in Rockingham, North Carolina.
+It has a 32,000-seat capacity as of 2012.
+North Carolina Speedway is owned by the International Hot Rod Association (IHRA).